jouellnyc/UART/README.md

    - Connect the ESP32's UART2 RX pin to the TX pin of the other device
    - Connect the ground (GND) pins of both devices

 NOTE: Pin 14 may be hard to read.
-See pic.
+See pics for some visual help.

 <table>
   <tr>